awsdocs/aws-server-migration-service-user-guide/doc_source/Azure.md

 This information applies only to VMs hosted by Azure\.
 For information about installing the connector on other environments, see [Install the Server Migration Connector](SMS_setup.md)\.

 **Considerations for migration scenarios**
-+ A single Server Migration Connector appliance can only migrate VMs under one subscription and one Azure Region\.
++ A single Server Migration Connector appliance can only migrate VMs under one subscription and one Azure region\.
-+ After a Server Migration Connector appliance is deployed, you cannot change its subscription or Region unless you deploy another connector in the new subscription/Region\.
++ After a Server Migration Connector appliance is deployed, you cannot change its subscription or region unless you deploy another connector in the new subscription and region\.
-+ AWS SMS supports deploying any number of Server Migration Connector appliance VMs to support migration from multiple Azure subscriptions and Regions in parallel\.<a name="azure-connector-requirements"></a>
++ AWS SMS supports deploying any number of Server Migration Connector appliance VMs to support migration from multiple Azure subscriptions and regions in parallel\.
++ Server Migration Connector does not support the Azure Government regions\.<a name="azure-connector-requirements"></a>

 **Requirements for Azure connector**
 + The recommended VM size of Azure connector is F4s – 4 vCPUs and 8 GB RAM\.
 Ensure that you have a sufficient Azure CPU quota in the region where you are deploying the connector\.